 In untreated AF, the heart rate may be as fast as 180 beats per minute, although it is more commonly between 120 and 160 beats per minute.
 The aim of medication is to bring the heart rate back down to normal (ideally, to less than 90 beats per minute when resting).

 Treatment is usually successful, but the dose needed can vary from person to person.
 Also, in some people a combination of medicines may be needed if the heart rate is not brought down low enough with a single medicine.

 Rhythm control means reverting the erratic heartbeat back to a normal regular rhythm.
 This is called cardioversion.

 One method of cardioversion is to give your heart an electric shock.
 Another method is to use a medicine that may convert the heart rhythm back to a regular beat.
+One medicine used for rhythm control is amiodarone.
 Both of these methods have only limited success.
-For example, after cardioversion, within a year in about half of cases the heart has reverted back to AF.
+For example, after cardioversion, within a year, in about half of cases, the heart has reverted back to AF.